jgwerner/django/README.md

     $ docker-compose -f production.yml up -d --build

+Then, build the front end assets:

+    $ npm install
+    $ npm run dev

+You can also use the `npm run dev-watch` option to enable hot reloading.

 ### Execute Management Commands

 As with any shell command that we wish to run in our container, this is done using the `docker-compose -f local.yml run --rm ...` command: